AaltoFablab/aaltofablab-site/_courses/intro-to-electronics.md

 ---
 layout: post
-title: Intro to Electronics
+title: Electronics Prototyping Workshop
-date: '2017-01-19 00:00:00 +0000'
+date: '2017-05-15 00:00:00 +0000'
+courseCode: n/a
+credits: 1
+visible: true
 categories:
   - courses
   - electronics
 tags:
   - "#Electronics"
-  - "#Arduino"
-  - "#Intro"
+  - "#Programming"
-  - "#DigitalWorkshopBasics"
+  - "#Prototyping"
-icon: /img/uploads/electronics-intro-icon.svg
+icon: /img/uploads/electronics-prototyping-icon.svg
 ---

-Get started with programmable electronics using Arduino!
-You'll learn how to prototype electronic devices using sensors, actuators and some basic coding.
-We'll start by guiding you through the process of making a simple 3-tone touch keyboard.
+This multi-day workshop will cover circuit and PCB design, prototyping styles, best practices, hardware/firmware coding in C, acquiring components and assembling a small prototype.
+The workshop is not designed for complete beginners to programming and it is assumed that participants can code in some language.